Bartosz-D3V/grafik/README.md

 For example - `http.Client` can be configured with `CookieJar` to provide appropriate cookies.

-If GraphQL endpoint requires JWT inside an HTTP header, it can be passed as a `http.Header` argument.
+If GraphQL endpoint requires JWT inside an HTTP header, it can be passed as a `http.Header` argument or `http.RoundTripper`.

 ## Flags
 The graffikgen tool is used to generate GraphQL clients in Go.
 It supports the following flags: